MultiSafepay/docs/content/payment-methods/banks/idealqr/how-does-idealqr-work.md

     **or**

-* Redirect the customer to our payment page similarly with other payment methods.
+* Redirect the customer to our payment page where an iDEAL QR code will be displayed under _Payment methods:_

 With iDEAL QR you can also produce a generic link that can be used multiple times.
 The QR code can be printed on leaflets.
 You can also enable an option to allow the customer change the amount.